 This attitude has led to all kinds of efforts from her community members to help out when they can.
 Most recently, for example, one of her members had their gym bag stolen from their car parked at their house.

 “And within 24 hours, people from the gym raised $500 to help this person replace their gym stuff.
 It was amazing,” she said.

-Jung’s community has grown so much that she’s even expanding her gym at the moment, and is adding a coffee shop to the gym in an effort to introduce people to CrossFit who might otherwise never find it.
+Jung’s community has grown so much that she’s even expanding her gym at the moment.
+She’s adding a coffee shop to the gym in an effort to introduce people to CrossFit who might otherwise never find it.

 “We’re trying to reach people who would be too scared to come into a CrossFit gym, so there has to be something here less scary than CrossFit.
 And people in Seattle, we love our coffee, so we’re tricking them into walking through the doors,” she said, laughing.

-And because she’ll be able to accommodate more people in her soon-to-be bigger space, she has just started using PushPress’ Grow software—an all-in-one platform that lets gym owners create inventive, personalized marketing campaigns, connect with current clients, former clients and new leads and ultimately convert them into clients.
+Since she’ll be able to accommodate more people in her soon-to-be bigger space, she has just started using PushPress’ Grow software.
+Grow is an all-in-one platform that lets gym owners create inventive, personalized marketing campaigns, connect with current clients, former clients and new leads and ultimately convert them into clients.

-Based on how helpful PushPress services have been to her business already in the last year, Jung is confident Grow will help her continue to do just that: Grow.
+Based on how helpful PushPress services have been to her business already in the last year, Jung is confident Grow will help her CrossFit gym continue to do just that: Grow.